Nulhegan Band of the Coosuk Abenaki Nation: 20th-century eugenics survey effects

+Federal Recognition attempts and State recognition

-Federal recognition attempts of neighboring tribes
+Federal recognition attempts of Vermont bands

 During this time, many groups consisting of small families said they were now returning to their Abenaki heritage after having denied it for the first half of the 20th century.
 Other claimants to Abenaki heritage also emerged, including those who had never before claimed Abenaki ancestry.
 This included the Nulhegan, who began as a nonprofit organization.
 This caused tension between the European Americans claiming Abenaki status and the extant Abenaki First Nations in Canada, such as the Odanak First Nation who see the Vermont Abenaki as illegitimate due to their lack of Abenaki ancestry, and their lack of cultural continuity from any historic tribe.

 On November 15, 1980, the first record of a repatriation and reburial of Abenaki remains in the United States took place in Vermont after a set of Abenaki remains were discovered at the Putney Historical Society in Putney, Vermont.
 Blackie Lampman and Richard Phillips asked Beverly Bolding to facilitate the repatriation.

 In the final determination of the 2005 petition for federal recognition by a related state-recognized tribe, the St. Francis/Sokoki Band Abenakis of Vermont, the BIA states: "The details of this claimed process of living 'underground,' however, are not explained by the petitioner.
 Some of the available documentation indicates that some of the group's ancestors moved from various locations in Quebec, Canada, to the United States over the course of the 19th century, but the available evidence does not demonstrate that the petitioner or its claimed ancestors descended from the St. Francis Indians of Quebec, another Indian group in Canada, a Missisquoi Abenaki entity in Vermont, or any other Western Abenaki group or Indian entity from New England in existence before or after 1800.
 The available evidence indicates that no external observers from 1800 to 1975 described the petitioner or its claimed ancestors, or any group of Indians, as an Indian entity or a distinct Indian community in northwestern Vermont," referring to groups such as the Nulhegan and Ko'asek.